bertrandchenal/tanker/README.md

 it also fits most transactional processing.

 As its core it's mainly a query builder that simplify greatly join operations.
-It also comes with a way to automatically create the database tables based on your schema definition.
+It comes with a way to automatically create the database tables based on your schema definition and it can also introspect existing db and infer the needed metadata.

 Currently Postgresql and Sqlite are supported and the API is made to seamlessly integrate pandas DataFrames.